Coleman appliances made in countries other than the US and Canada

 Model 169K requires a separate pump and had a parchment shade with an inner globe.

 This Canadian model, dated Nov 1941, was a large fount alternative to the 168K below; both use kerosene.
-Both of these models have a mixing chamber that contains an inner metal sleeve (lower image), presumably to help in the use of kerosene as a fuel.
+Both of these models have a mixing chamber that contains an inner metal sleeve (lower image).
+It reduces the diameter of the tube which alters the gas/air mix so that a gasoline generator such as an R55 can work with kerosene (McRae).

 Coleman – Toronto made these Model 168K lamps, named the “Regal,” in June 1937 (upper left and lower), December 1942 (upper center), & May 1946 (upper right).
 This kerosene model requires an external pump.
 The lamp on the upper left, in the late David Jahn’s collection, is an earlier version painted black with gold accents.
 The decal (lower image) only identifies this lamp as a Kerosene Mantle Lamp.
 Later colors were green with silver highlights.
 The fount on the lamp in the center is steel due to a shortage of brass during WWII.
 The mica globe and parchment shade on the lamp on the right, in Doug Dwyer’s collection, appear to be original.